 Net position is the difference between assets and deferred outflows of resources less liabilities and deferred inflows of resources.
 Net position in the government-wide financial statements are categorized as net investment in capital assets, restricted or unrestricted.
 Net investment in capital assets represents net position related to infrastructure and property, plant and equipment.
 Restricted net position represents the assets restricted by the District's Bond covenants or other contractual restrictions.
-Unrestricted net position not meeting the definition of either of the other two components.
+Unrestricted net position consists of the net position not meeting the definition of either of the other two components.